parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 The `_createFigureURLPathAndName` is a convenience method for generating a figure URL and a figure_file name.
 The figure_url will be of the form https://github.com/lanl/parthenon/blob/figures/figure_file.
 Using this method is not a requirement.
-For instance, if you had multiple different performance figures that you wanted to generate for a single test you could do it e.g.
+For instance, if you had multiple different performance figures that you wanted to generate for a single test you could do, for example:

 ```python